Christianity in Maharashtra: Bardeskars

-Konkani Catholics, commonly called Bardeskar (natives of Bardes, Goa—their ancestral homeland), are an ethno-religious Christian community adhering to the Roman Rite from the Sindhudurg diocese (Sindhudurg and Ratnagiri districts) of the southern Konkan division of Maharashtra, India.
-Sporadic settlements of Ghata Voylem Kristanv (Konkani for "Christians from above the Ghauts") are found in the uplands of Kolhapur, Belgaum, North Canara & Dharwad districts.
+A Konkani Christian native of Bardes, Goa - their ancestral hometown; is called Bardeskar.
+Bardeskars are an ethno-religious Christian community adhering to the Roman Rite from the Sindhudurg diocese (Sindhudurg and Ratnagiri districts) of the southern Konkan division of Maharashtra, India.
+Sporadic settlements of Ghata Voylem Kristanv (Konkani for "Christians from above the Ghats") are also found in the uplands of Kolhapur, Belgaum, North Canara & Dharwad districts.
 They belong to the Konkani ethnicity and Konkani is their first language.
 Marathi and Kannada are among the other languages spoken by them.

+Kudali Catholics

+Catholic Christians of Kudal, Sawantwadi, and Ratnagiri speak the Kudali or Malvani dialect of Konkani.

 Marathi Christians

 Marathi Christians are predominantly Protestant with small numbers of Roman Catholics.
 They belong to several Protestant denominations, but mainly the Church of North India.
 British missionary William Carey was instrumental in translating the Bible into the Marathi language.

 In Maharashtra, Protestant Christians are mainly converts from Hinduism and some from Islam.
 The first Protestant mission to India was the American Marathi Mission.
 The main center of Protestant activity in the Maharashtra region during British colonial rule was in Ahmadnagar district.
 The first Protestant mission in the district was opened in 1831 by the American Marathi mission.

 In Maharashtra, the Protestant missionaries concentrated not only on direct evangelism but also founded numerous small vernacular schools.
 Scottish Presbyterian Missionary John Wilson built Wilson College, Mumbai.